dakshsharma96/poker/README.md

 # Poker Simulator
 My friend Robbie wrote a [library](http://github.com/ravds/HoldemHands) in R to calculate the [odds](https://www.cardplayer.com/poker-tools/odds-calculator/texas-holdem) of winning a given hand of online poker.

-This binary gives you the exact and approximate odds of winning the pot, given a pair of hands and a board.
+This C++ binary gives you the exact and approximate odds of winning the pot, given a pair of hands and a board.

 ## Monte-Carlo